CODE OF ETHICS AND PLAGIARISM.

 • To promote high quality publications in reputed journals that would help in achieving higher global ranks.

-• To establishing a Moral High Ground intuitively driving every stakeholder to happily adhere to the highest standards and codes of ethics as stated.
+• To establish a Moral High Ground intuitively driving every stakeholder to happily adhere to the highest standards and codes of ethics as stated.

 Ethics refers to the moral principles that govern a person's behaviour or the execution of an activity by a person.
 Morality and Moral code/ standard/ principle/ ideal/ value etc are alternative expressions.

 As to research Ethics mean purity of research activity, impartiality dutifulness to society/nation, absence of vices/ falsehood/ the presence of veracity/ relevance/ timeliness/ completeness/ transparency/ outcome and its permitted dissemination / attributed quality in every aspect.